 readily accessible by car, foot and public transport.
 Unmetered on-street parking is available on both Elizabeth and

 Tasma Streets, as well as nearby Church Street.
 A leisurely thirty-minute walk from Hobart’s waterfront will get you to

 our front door, as will a twenty-minute walk from the CBD or five minutes from the North Hobart shopping precinct.

 Metro Bus services 500-522 to and from the Northern Suburbs all stop directly outside the cafe (stop 5 in either direction).
 Bus frequency is approximately every ten minutes weekdays, every twenty minutes Saturdays and twice an hour Sundays and public holidays.
 Click here for detailed Metro route maps and timetables.

 How do I book?
 Booking your visit to the cat cafe could not be easier!
 Click through to our booking page to book in directly or contact us in person at the cafe, via facebook or by calling us on 03 6285 9971 during opening hours.
 General admission into the cat room is just $10 per person or $5 each for our 9am Monday to Friday sessions (more on that later!).
-Entry for children under three years of age and for support workers and accompanying carers of holders of a Companion Card is free.
+Entry for children under three years of age and for support workers and accompanying carers of Companion Card holders is free.
 Please contact us on the above number if you would like more information on concessions.
 Entry into our Friday evening "adults only" session is $15, with a free wine or beer included.

 I can’t make it to my booking!
 What now?!
 Unfortunately we’re unable to refund your booking due to non-attendance.
 All bookings are transferrable and you’re more than welcome to pass your space onto a friend or family member or reschedule your visit to a later date.
 We’re also happy to hold your booking indefinitely if you are unsure of when you will be able to make it in.
 Please contact us on 03 6285 9971 during opening hours with any questions.